"Kasbahs and Canyons" Slow Travel 5-Day Morocco Itinerary from Marrakech

-Discover some of Morocco’s most majestic scenery and ancient wonders on this 5-day/4-night journey from Ouarzazate.
+Discover some of Morocco’s most majestic scenery and ancient wonders on this 5-day itinerary from Marrakech.
 Explore storied ksars and kasbahs where history permeates every stone and witness oases blossoming from the desert.
-Inhale the sweet perfume of rose oil in the Valley of Roses and trek through the fiery red rock canyon of the Dades Gorge.
+Inhale the sweet perfume of rose oil in the Valley of Roses and trek through the fiery red rock canyon of Dades Gorge.

-To learn more about your starting destination, check out my Ultimate Travel Guide to Ouarzazate.
-It's packed with info about the top things to see and do in the city, incredible places to stay and the best time to visit.
+To learn more about your starting destination, check out my Ultimate Travel Guide to Marrakech.
+It is packed with info about the top things to see and do in the "Red City", incredible places to stay and the best time to visit.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!